-Everybody uses CDN (content delivery network).
-YouTube, Amazon, Netflix and many others are applying it in a massive world scale so you can enjoy your favorite content in a matter of milliseconds.
+Everybody uses CDN (Content Delivery Network).
+YouTube, Amazon, Netflix and many others are applying it on a massive world scale so you can enjoy your favorite content in a matter of milliseconds.
 But how does it work?

 What is CDN?

-It is a network of geographically distributed servers all around the world.
-Each of these servers is a PoP (point of presence).
+CDN (Content Delivery Network) is a network of geographically distributed servers all around the world.
+Each of these servers is a PoP (Point of Presence).
 It has a cache of the data that the users in this specific location will use.
 CDN doesn’t substitute the web hosting; it just makes many cached data of the original data and stores it around the world for better accessibility.
-It works using the Anycast DNS technology so the visitors of your website will be connected to the fastest/closest server, without the need to get the data from the web hosting.
+It works using the GeoDNS technology so the visitors of your website will be connected to the fastest/closest server, without the need to get the data from the web hosting.
 CDN saves a lot of time.

 History of CDN